funkygao/gafka/cmd/kateway/README.md

 # kateway

-A REST gateway for kafka that supports both Pub and Sub.
+A REST gateway for kafka that supports Pub and Sub.

 ### Features

 - RESTful API for kafka Pub/Sub
+- http/https and websocket supported
 - Quotas and rate limit
 - Plugable Authentication and Authorization
 - Analytics